 On the theme’s demo we have a page title with a 250px height, the text alignment set to left and we have selected to hide the normal page title & subtitle.

-The footer area is a standard 4-column widgetized area by default which can be changed to 2 or 3 columns under Customize > Footer > Widgets Layout Type.
-These can be populated with widgets under Customize > Widgets.
+The footer area is a widgetized area that can be populated with widgets through Customize > Widgets.
+You can also remove the credits at the very bottom of this area by visiting Customize > Footer > Credits content section.
 You can also adjust the colors by setting a background color & image and modify the border, title and text colors.

 On the theme’s demo we do not use any footer widgets.